jimmyliao/jimmyliao.github.io/content/post/2021-11-06-portainer-oneclick.md

 **How to monitor the PrimeHub 1-Click Install with Portainer**

-The first step after setting up the PrimeHub 1-Click onto Kubernetest is to find the solutions for observability, including monitoring, logging, and tracing.
+The first step after setting up the PrimeHub 1-Click onto Kubernetes is to find the solutions for observability, including monitoring, logging, and tracing.
 This article shows the easy way to build it.

 <!--more-->